DFHack/dfhack/docs/dev/Lua API.rst

   Returns the true *x,y,z* of the unit, or *nil* if invalid.
-You should generally use this method instead of reading *unit.pos* directly since that field can be inaccurate when the unit is caged.
+You should generally use this method instead of reading *unit.pos* directly since that field can be inaccurate when the unit is caged, off map, or dead.

 * ``dfhack.units.teleport(unit, pos)``